CosmoObs/SLtools/PerturbativeMethod/aareadme.txt

 ---- external_shear_model.h* - Doxygenated  --values of shear, conv, and needed deriv values
      in an externally applied shear model

+---- lens_models_old.h* -- Doxygenated, deprecated -- This takes out the f1,df0dt
+     functions so they can be accessed directly from any code here

 ------------- Utilities: